Redesigning the Job Search Experience for International Students

 After mapping the user flow, I sketched four key features to visualize how users move from search to application.
 These sketches then guided the wireframes, where the designs are shown in clearer detail.

-Design 4
+Hi-Fidelity Design

 Redesigned Home Page